tradebuddyhq/quill/README.md

 quill generate "crud user"     # CRUD endpoints for a user model
 ```

 > **Tip:** Install [Claude CLI](https://docs.anthropic.com/en/docs/claude-cli) or [Gemini CLI](https://github.com/google-gemini/gemini-cli) for AI-powered generation.
-No API key needed — it uses your local CLI auth.
+No need for an API key

 ## Stability

 ### Rust-Style Error Messages

 The parser recovers from errors and keeps going, collecting all problems in a single pass instead of stopping at the first one.
-Error messages include source context, underlines, and helpful hints.
+Error messages include source context, underlines, and helpful hints

 ```
 error[E001]: type mismatch